erlerobot/erle_gitbook_erlecopter/en/flight_modes/README.md

 + Use the drop-down on each line to select the flight mode for that switch position ensuring that at least one switch position is left assigned to Stabilize
 + When finished press the “Save Modes” button.

+*Note: You can find more info about this in [Erle-Brain's book](http://erlerobotics.gitbooks.io/erle-robotics-erle-brain-a-linux-brain-for-drones/), in the section belonging to [GCS](http://erlerobotics.gitbooks.io/erle-robotics-erle-brain-a-linux-brain-for-drones/content/en/GCS/README.html) and [RCs](http://erlerobotics.gitbooks.io/erle-robotics-erle-brain-a-linux-brain-for-drones/content/en/RC/README.html).*

 ####Modes
 + **Stabilize**: Stabilize mode allows you to fly your vehicle manually, but self-levels the roll and pitch axis.
 + **Altitude hold mode**: In altitude hold mode, the copter maintains a consistent altitude while allowing roll, pitch, and yaw to be controlled normally.